portaldash/NObs/readme.md

 ## Contributing

 If you have suggestions or improvements, feel free to open an issue or submit a pull request.
 Contributions are welcome!
+Download the repo as a zip, and run `npm install electron` and `npm start`. to package, just run `npm run dist`

 ## License